grrvk/DRF-Site/README.md

 Interface (buttons):

-Admin page- navigates to Django admin page which gives acces to DB for admin Api page- nagigates to DRF main pages which gives acces to DB data in json form and to Api functionality for the admin Search page - navigates to instant search page which uses Algolia
+Admin page - navigates to Django admin page which gives acces to DB for admin

+Api page - navigates to DRF main pages which gives acces to DB data in json form and to Api functionality for the admin

+Search page - navigates to instant search page which uses Algolia